Yaya-Cout/Upsilon-Workshop/public/assets/legal/privacy.md

 will be sent to you by email (encrypted with GPG if you have a public key).

 Please don't abuse this feature, since it is a manual process.
-We reserve the right to limit the number of times you can request your data to 1 time per month.
+We reserve the right to limit the number of times you can request your data to one request per month..

 ### Requesting Data Removal

 If you want your data to be removed before the data retention period, you can request it by contacting us at the email address given in the Terms of Service.
 We will remove your data as soon as possible, but it can take up to 1 week.
-Some backup can be kept offline for 2 weeks more, in case of a server failure or any other problem.
-After this time, the data will be deleted definitely.
+Some backups can be kept offline for 2 weeks more, in case of a server failure or any other problem.
+After this time, the data will be deleted.

 ### Disclaimer of Warranty